spice-h2020/manifest/sm_scenario/README.md

 Questions

  * Do we need to annotate activities (or scripts) as part of a certain stage?
+ * Do we want to specify the type `Plan` in subclasses?
  * What is the best way to represent input and output values in the scripts?
 Should a script reference the general concepts (classes or individuals representing an abstract concept, e.g. select an "Artefact", or the specific inputs/outputs, e.g. select "ex:savoy_vase"?
  * So far, scripts reference general concepts, activities reference specific individuals.
 What if activities having several steps take different inputs and generated different outputs for each step?